 What to look for in a college or university

 When looking for a college to attend, many people are unsure of what to look for in a good school.
-Often they take into account a university’s reputation with peers, where it is located and if it has the program of their choice.
+Often they take into account the university’s reputation with peers, where it is located and if it has the program or major of their choice.
 However, while these are essential questions, there are other areas you should look into before committing to a particular college.

 Start with social